-During treatment with the product no other antiparasitic macrocyclic lactone should be administered.
-No interactions between the product and routinely used veterinary medicinal products or medical or surgical procedures have been observed.
+During treatment with this veterinary medicinal product no other antiparasitic macrocyclic lactone should be administered.

+No interactions between this veterinary medicinal product and routinely used veterinary medicinal products or medical or surgical procedures have been observed.

 4.9 Amounts to be administered and administration route